VIAME/VIAME/doc/build_and_install_guide.rst

 .. _linux-label:

 ======================
-Building Viame (Linux)
+Building VIAME (Linux)
 ======================

-These instructions are designed to help build Viame on a fresh machine.
+These instructions are designed to help build VIAME on a fresh machine.
 They were written for and tested on Ubuntu 16.04 Desktop version.
 Other Linux machines will have similar directions, but some steps (particularly the dependency install) may not be exactly identical.
-Viame has also been built on: CentOS/RHEL 6+, Fedora 19+, Ubuntu 14.04+.
+VIAME has also been built on: CentOS/RHEL 6+, Fedora 19+, Ubuntu 14.04+.

 ********************
 Install Dependencies
 ********************

-Some of the dependencies required for Viame can be installed with one quick and easy instruction with no configuration required.
+Some of the dependencies required for VIAME can be installed with one quick and easy instruction with no configuration required.
 Different Linux distributions may have different packages already installed, or may use a different package manager than apt, but on Ubuntu this should help to provide a starting point.